North Shore crash leaves five in hospital, two people fighting for their lives - NZ Herald

-An overnight crash on Auckland's North Shore has left two people fighting for their lives, with five people taken to hospital.
+An overnight crash on Auckland's North Shore has left five people in hospital - two of them fighting for their lives.

-And a person has died at the scene of a single car crash in Hawke's Bay overnight.
+And a person has died at the scene of a single-car crash in Hawke's Bay overnight.

 St John Ambulance says five people were taken to hospitals across Auckland after two vehicles collided on East Coast Rd in Forrest Hill around 10.20pm.